diegoiast/qtsourceview/demos/demo4/readme.txt

 just shows how to use the text editor widget, which does not include a syntax highlighter.

+The app consists of a single QsvTextEdit.
+This is a drop in replacement for Q[Plain]TextEdit, with extra features needed for code editing.

 [NIY] = not implemented yet

 Shortcuts: